Caleb Patterson-Sewell

-Caleb Patterson-Sewell (born May 20, 1987) is an American soccer coach and former professional player, who currently serves as assistant coach and assistant sporting director with Memphis 901 FC in the USL Championship.
+Caleb Patterson-Sewell (born May 20, 1987) is an American soccer coach and former professional player, who is currently the sporting director and general manager of FC Tulsa in the USL Championship.

 Early life and career

 Patterson-Sewell moved with his parents to Australia when he was six years old and grew up in Gatton, Queensland, and began his youth career in Australia with the Toowoomba Raiders junior soccer system.
 While at the club he was regarded as one of the nation's most promising junior talents.
 He attended the Queensland Academy of Sport, and played junior football for a variety of youth clubs (Gatton SC, South Toowoomba Raiders, West Wanderers), but it was his play with the Toowoomba Raiders that helped him draw the interest of numerous European clubs.
 In 2004 Patterson-Sewell joined Anderlecht's reserve side.
 In late 2004 he was signed by Sheffield Wednesday's youth academy.
 Patterson-Sewell's spectacular play in goal at Sheffield Wednesday did not go unnoticed by bigger clubs.
 He was offered a chance to join Liverpool's Under 19 side and spurned Wednesday's contract offers.
 He appeared in 4 matches for the Liverpool Under 19 side in 2005.